ktafakkori/feloopy/docs/user-guide/getting-started.md

     --8<-- "./getting-started/uncertain-optimization.txt"
     ```

-## Multi-objective solution methods

-FelooPy supports solving optimization problems that include multiple objective functions.
-An instance of a decision problem using these methods is coded and solved as follows:
+### *Multi-objectivity handling methods*

+FelooPy-specific methods support handling multi-objectivity of your decision problems being solved by either exact or heuristic optimization algorithms.

+A multi-objective mathematical model solved by an exact optimization algorithm is coded as follows:

 === ":fontawesome-brands-python: Python"

     ```py
-    --8<-- "./getting-started/multiobjective-optimization.py"
+    --8<-- "./getting-started/multiobjective-exact-optimization.py"
     ```

 === ":material-console: Console"

     ```console
-    --8<-- "./getting-started/multiobjective-optimization.txt"
+    --8<-- "./getting-started/multiobjective-exact-optimization.txt"
     ```

-## Multi-attribute solution methods
+A multi-objective mathematical model solved by a heuristic optimization algorithm is coded as follows:

+=== ":fontawesome-brands-python: Python"

+    ```py
+    --8<-- "./getting-started/multiobjective-heuristic-optimization.py"
+    ```

+=== ":material-console: Console"

+    ```console
+    --8<-- "./getting-started/multiobjective-heuristic-optimization.txt"
+    ```

+### *Opinion handling methods*

-FelooPy supports getting experts opinions regarding the performance of multiple alternatives regarding multiple criteria and then weight criteria, rank alternatives or do both simultanously.
-Some of these methods also enable classification of alternatives.
-Below, is an example solved using these methods:
+FelooPy supports decision problems that involve getting experts' opinions regarding the performance of multiple alternatives regarding multiple criteria/attributes and then weighting criteria/attributes, ranking or selecting alternatives, or doing both simultaneously.
+These methods enable solving decision problems without mathematical models and using expert-based data.
+Some of these methods also allow the classification of alternatives.
+Below is an example solved using these methods:

 === ":fontawesome-brands-python: Python"